mwiater/gollamacli/README.md

-# Gollama CLI
+# gollamacli CLI

-Gollama CLI is a terminal-based application for interacting with large language models through the Ollama API.
+gollamacli CLI is a terminal-based application for interacting with large language models through the Ollama API.
 It provides a user-friendly interface for selecting a host, choosing a model, and engaging in a conversation.

 ## Configuration